We may earn money or products from the companies mentioned in this post.

 The figures speak for themselves.

 We are not totally doing away with ebooks because they’re a great source of additional income, but not the best option if you’re looking for a full-time income.
 A workshop or an ecourse would be great instead.
+You may want to look for ways of making money from your home to supplement retired living when you’ve reached that stage of life.

 Related: Instagram Influencers